relizalde/DSJHU01/session03/README.md

 10) What is the average age by gender.

-11) What is the serial number of the youngest and oldest person by gender.

 BONUS QUESTIONS!!!!!

-12) Load the xml file from the getting and cleaning data quizz 1 (https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2Frestaurants.xml), and get the number of restaurants by police district (policedistrict).
+11) Load the xml file from the getting and cleaning data quizz 1 (https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2Frestaurants.xml), and get the number of restaurants by police district (policedistrict).
 (3 extra point)

-13) The programming assignment for week 3 uses functions to obtain the best hospital by state, to rank all hospital by best or worst, and to rank hospital by state and outcome.
+12) The programming assignment for week 3 uses functions to obtain the best hospital by state, to rank all hospital by best or worst, and to rank hospital by state and outcome.
 Alter this functions to filter by a minimal number of cases (given as a new input for the formulas) for their analysis, and set the default to be 25.
 (5 extra points for each formula correctly modified)